chan34kelvin/Rainbow-Colors-Facts-Site/README.md

 - Sleek and Attractive UI (Fonts, Images, and Colors) to attract users in discovering the seven colors.
 - Mobile friendly.
 Work across all platforms.
-- Interactive components, providing immersive experience of discovering the photo and facts about the color.
+- Interactive components with animations, providing immersive experience of discovering the photo and facts about the color.
 (Only in desktop and tablets)

 # Development Environment